SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/4_setup_ea_workzone.md

 ## Prerequisites

-You need an entitlement for SAP SAP Build Work Zone, standard edition service in your Global Account
+You need an entitlement for the "SAP Build Work Zone, standard edition" service in your Global Account.

 You need a Cloud Identity Services tenant (Identity and Authentication service, IAS).
 If you don't have one, create one first.
-If you need help creating one, see the mission "Get Started with SAP BTP—Cloud Identity Service Provider" in the Discovery Center.
+If you need help creating one, refer to the "Get Started with SAP BTP—Cloud Identity Service Provider" mission in the Discovery Center.